gap-system/ReleaseTools/README.md

                                      "/", ~.PackageName, "-", ~.Version ),
     ```

-4. Update your README, your package manual etc. to use the correct URLs.
+3. Update your README, your package manual etc. to use the correct URLs.

-5. Optionally: Provide a `makedoc.g` which regenerates your package manual.
+4. Provide a `makedoc.g` GAP file which regenerates your package manual.
    If you are using GAPDoc, often the AutoDoc package provides an easy way
-   for doing this, as in the following example (however, you do not
+   for doing this, as in the following example:
-   have to use AutoDoc for this at all):

    ```
-   LoadPackage("AutoDoc", "2014.03.27");
-   SetPackagePath("FOOBAR", ".");
-   AutoDoc("FOOBAR");
-   QUIT;
+   if fail = LoadPackage("AutoDoc", "2016.02.16") then
+       Error("AutoDoc version 2016.02.16 or newer is required.");
+   fi;
+   AutoDoc();
    ```

    As a fallback, we also looks for a `doc/make_doc` executable.